 If injury or illness has left you permanently unable to work, you need help — fast.
 That’s where TPD insurance comes in.
 A TPD benefit can provide lump sum compensation to help alleviate the financial pressure that comes with not working.
 Unfortunately, securing a TPD benefit is not as simple as having your policy and making a claim.
 You must meet all your policy requirements, including its definition of TPD.

-‘Any occupation’ policies are notoriously strict, and without sufficient evidence your claim may be denied.
+‘Any occupation’ policies are notoriously strict, and without sufficient evidence, your claim may be denied.
 If your super fund or insurer has already rejected your claim, our complete guide to rejected TPD claims has all the information you need to appeal the decision.
 Alternatively, call us today for free advice on your TPD claim.

 Take a look at your policy to find its definition of TPD.
 Each policy defines TPD slightly differently, so it’s important to know the exact definition that applies to your claim.